polarhive/knowledge/site/content/wiki/tech/websites.md

 ---
 title: websites
-description: "Websites should be lean, beautiful and well presented either use plaintext or simple HTML 5.
-There's no need for drag and drop website builders, it blinds you from being creative - the joy of learning simple HTML.
-"
 type: note
 ---

+Websites should be lean, beautiful and well presented either use plaintext or simple HTML 5.
+There's no need for drag and drop website builders, it blinds you from being creative - the joy of learning simple HTML.

 ## links